BobaBiven/football_statistics/README.md

-This repository contains predictions for the number of points (and their positions in the table) scored by different soccer teams, based on the statistics of the top 5 league teams over the last 5 years (data taken from fbref.com).
+This repository contains predictions for the number of points (and their positions in the table) scored by different soccer teams, based on the statistics of the top 5 league teams from 2017-2018 season (data taken from fbref.com).